In Ankara, celebrations for Erdogan mask a Turkish schism

 "This is a message to the world to shut up.
 Turkey is getting stronger.
 America has to know this, too.
 We are the voice, we are the ears, we are everything for the Middle East," she added.

-Wasin Yalcin, 24, was celebrating the result at the AKP rally in Ankara with his friends.
+Yasin Yalcin, 24, was celebrating the result at the AKP rally in Ankara with his friends.
 "This referendum is a new start and a new hope for us to get rid of foreign forces -- and to stand on our own two feet.
 Israel, America and Germany are creating pressure over our country to take our money away from us," he said.

 Yusuf Basaran, a 20-year-old student, was celebrating on the street in front of the party headquarters with his friends.
 "Europe's spine has cracked.
 This referendum will be the most effective thing in the rebirth of the Ottoman Empire.
 Europe has to look at itself.
 We do not have to yield to torture."